 There is a tendency in software companies to create a set of reports that are all things to all people.
 That way, during the ERP evaluation process, the ERP vendor can say that it has all the reports the customer requests.
 In reality, the customer discovers later that there are only a handful of reports that have a lot of information.
 The customer ends up transferring that report to a spreadsheet, and then deleting the data he or she doesn’t want to get to the specific information needed.

-Good reporting from the ERP system means that the oil and gas company doesn’t have to go through that manual process.
+Good reporting from an ERP system such as Microsoft Dynamics 365 Business Central means that the oil and gas company doesn’t have to go through that manual process.
 It also means that executives and management can see snapshots of spending that match their own management styles.

 Keeping track of vendor costs is something an ERP system does well—when looking at a single vendor.
 It’s easy in most ERP systems to see invoices coming from and work orders going to vendors by date.
 It’s less easy to aggregate individual subcontracts into single views.
 Of course, that single view is what management needs to be able to examine how vendors actually perform.
 Most vendors work across multiple projects and at multiple sites over time.
 Reporting from an ERP system needs to present different views of the same vendor to enable project managers to better evaluate individual vendors and even compare against other vendors.

 ERP applications are good at telling companies what happened or even what’s about the happen.
 They are not so good at presenting what did not happen—in other words, which assets or people were underutilized.
 Whether it’s against a plan or a standard, companies need customized reporting to identify those resources that aren’t being used efficiently.